minetest/minetest/doc/client_lua_api.md

 * `minetest.get_wielded_item()`
     * Returns the itemstack the local player is holding
 * `minetest.localplayer`
-    * returns LocalPlayer handle.
-See LocalPlayer below.
+    * Reference to the LocalPlayer object.
+See `LocalPlayer` class reference for methods.

 ### Client Environment
 * `minetest.get_player_names()`